midscreant/TarkBotExe/README.md

 I AM NOT RESPONSIBLE FOR ANY DAMAGE TO PHYSICAL SYSTEMS

-Do not reproduce or modify without permission
+Do not reproduce or sell without permission

 <--------------------->